mzattera/predictive-powers/README.md

  With the notable exception of the knowledge base, classes in this library are NOT thread safe; this is because the library is, at present, supporting a micro-service stateless architecture, where AI capabilities are provided at endpoints through REST API.

- This greatly simplifies server architecture and allows to scale applications automatically and effortlessly when deployed inside a cloud environment.
+ This greatly simplifies backend architecture and allows to scale applications automatically and effortlessly when deployed inside a cloud environment.

- ## Examples
+## <a name="examples"></a>Examples

- ** Update example code

 Below some code examples.
-These examples, and more, can be found in the example package.
+These examples, and more, can be found in the [example package](eclipse/predictive-powers/src/main/java/io/github/mzattera/predictivepowers/examples).

 ### Chit-chat with GPT

 One-liner to chat with GPT.
 Notice how the library allows you to set the bot personality and handles chat history automatically.

 The below code handles conversation with a very depressed entity similar to the more famous [Marvin](https://en.wikipedia.org/wiki/Marvin_the_Paranoid_Android).

  ```java
 import java.util.Scanner;